dbernheisel/phoenix_seo/README.md

 # mount/3 or handle_params/3 so it's present on
 # first static render.
 def mount(_params, _session, socket) do
+  # You may mark it as temporary since it's only needed on the first render.
   {:ok, socket, temporary_assigns: [SEO.key()]}
 end